Installing Third Party Widgets

 You just have to make sure that the widget files are located under

-For widgets obtained from GitHub, this is usually equivalent to the
+For widgets obtained from GitHub, this path is usually equivalent to the

 2. Obtain the Dependencies